2022 Sony XR Bravia Overview

 The video technology used in the new Sony sets has many aspects.
 There is separate processing going on for each of the critical components of the image: color, contrast, motion, and clarity.
 To produce a lifelike image, all of these aspects need to be perfectly executed.
 The job of the XR Cognitive Intelligent Processors is very similar to the director of an orchestra.
 If you can imagine everything going on inside each of these elements as a musician or group of musicians.
 The XR processor acts as the director to decide how much of each component to apply to each of the thousands of elements inside every single frame of the image.

 Within the groups of color, contrast, motion, and clarity as you move up in the model line, the technology used improves for some aspects, but the XR processor that is doing the directing is identical in all of the new models with this groundbreaking video processor.

-Although we hope most of you would plan to add a full surround system or great soundbar to a TV of this level, the new XR processor also improves the audio if you are using the TV for your movie sound.
+Although we hope most of you would plan to add a full surround system or great soundbar to a TV of this level, the XR Cognitive Intelligent Processor also improves the audio if you are using the TV for your movie sound.

 XR Triluminos Pro

 Sony has been famous for their Triluminos video processing for years which maps colors from a wider palette to reproduce finer gradients of shades and hues.
 The new XR Triluminos Pro takes this color palette and widens the color space even more through 3D color algorithm processing.

 If you have ever seen bands on your TV picture where there are very small gradients of color changes across the whole screen, like you might see in a sunrise image, you have seen what is called banding.
 Sony has always had a great system to reduce banding but takes it to a new level with the XR processor.
 4K images that might have banding on other TV brands will look super smooth on these new sets.